NachoAG76/edaviz/faq.md

 - If the library helps you to earn money, then you should share a small portion of the money.

 For the reasons above, the code is currently not open-source but we are looking for feedback and will give you free access to our alpha version.
-If you want access to the alpha version and test it on your own projects (both commercial or noncommercial), please write me via the chat or join our waiting list. http://eepurl.com/go6Zlj
+**If you want access to the alpha version** and test it on your own projects (both commercial or non-commercial), please write me via the chat or **join our waiting list**. http://eepurl.com/go6Zlj

 With much love,
 Tobi and Florian

 PS: We know that open-sourcing is a sensitive topic but our intentions are good and we try hard to provide value for the Python community :)

 PPS: What do think about the struggle we have mentioned?
 Do you think it is the right approach?
 How would you go about this, if you were in our situation?